equodev/equo-ide/P2_MULTITOOL.md

 ...
 ```

-So let's try that one.
+So let's try installing that one.

 ```gradle
 // build.gradle